BioJulia/BioMakie.jl/docs/index.md

 # Description

-BioMakie.jl is a package designed to facilitate visual investigation of biological data.
-It provides some extra tools to view data of structures and sequences.

 BioMakie utilizes other packages in the BioJulia ecosystem like BioStructures.jl, and outside packages like MIToS.jl.
 Makie `Node` objects can contain data and be tracked.
 This is useful for interactivity and synchronization.